 This week Sebastian Rödl (Universität Leipzig) will join the German Philosophy Workshop for two meetings.
 Prof. Dr. Rödl hardly needs an introduction at our Workshop.
 His work on Kant, Hegel, tense logic, epistemology, ethics, and the philosophy of action has appeared in various journals (including Philosophy and Phenomenological Research, European Journal of Philosophy, and Internationales Jahrbuch des Deutschen Idealismus), numerous edited collections, and in his two books published by Harvard University Press.

 The papers for both meetings should be read in advance.
-They are available on our Papers page.
+[The papers are no longer available.]
 A password is required to access the download links and to open the PDF files.
 Workshop attendees can learn the password by emailing Ben at benpierce [at] uchicago [dot] edu.

 Here are the titles, dates, and times for the Workshop meetings: